francisfjin/twitter-NLP/index.md

 ## Results

-We rank each K-pop group in order based on ratio of positive to negative tweets to create Sentiment Index rankings, and compare to Koreaboo Magazine Rankings.
+We rank each K-pop group in order based on ratio of positive to negative tweets to create Sentiment Index rankings, and compare to [Koreaboo Magazine Rankings](https://www.koreaboo.com/news/top-30-popular-kpop-groups-korea-right-now/).
 Most groups landed very close to real ranking!
 This supports our original hypothesis that Twitter sentiment is indicative of overall popularity.

 ![](/images/rankings.png)

 *Note that every single group received an overall positive sentiment rating, not surprising given that our subjects are Pop music groups in the entertainment industry!
 (As opposed to for example, controversial political topics).
+Also, some groups with names such as “red velvet” are subject to more noise in the data, given that the keyword is closely associated with other common use cases (eg. “red velvet cake”).

-This insight can be used by players in the media and entertainment industry to measure sentiment, social climate, popularity, and inform numerous business practices such as marketing, promotion, and strategy.
+This insight can be used by players in the media and entertainment industry to measure sentiment, social climate, track popularity over time, and inform numerous business practices such as marketing, promotion, and strategy.